Rambus Inc. (NASDAQ:RMBS) CEO Luc Seraphin Sells 12,500 Shares

-Rambus Inc. (NASDAQ:RMBS – Get Rating) CEO Luc Seraphin sold 12,500 shares of the firm’s stock in a transaction that occurred on Monday, April 3rd.
-The stock was sold at an average price of $51.28, for a total transaction of $641,000.00.
-Following the sale, the chief executive officer now directly owns 317,153 shares of the company’s stock, valued at approximately $16,263,605.84.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Rambus Inc. (NASDAQ:RMBS – Get Rating) CEO Luc Seraphin sold 12,500 shares of the business’s stock in a transaction on Monday, April 10th.
+The shares were sold at an average price of $48.68, for a total transaction of $608,500.00.
+Following the sale, the chief executive officer now owns 304,653 shares of the company’s stock, valued at approximately $14,830,508.04.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.

 Luc Seraphin also recently made the following trade(s):